-During the term of this Police and Crime Plan, I will ensure I maintain oversight of the police budget, present the finances of the force on the website to ensure complete transparency and make myself available for the Police and Crime Panel to maintain this extra level of scrutiny.
-I will aim to ensure a sustainable future for the Force, avoiding policies of boom and bust.
+During the term of this Police and Crime Plan, I will ensure I maintain oversight of the police budget, present the finances of the Force on the website to ensure complete transparency and make myself available for the Police and Crime Panel to maintain this extra level of scrutiny.
+I will aim to ensure a sustainable future for the Force, making prudent and sensible use of financial resources and reserves to equip the Leicestershire Police for the long term.
+My aim is to avoid policies of boom and bust.